abban-v/cetaa-website-demo/README.md

 # cetaa-website-demo
-A repo for the website of CETAA
+A demo web page for cetaa created for cetaa internship selection.